 We can then divide each individual measurement by the total and multiply it by 100 to get the percentage breakdowns.

 Typically you want to be much higher in fat, but of course if you could trade off fat for protein and still keep your carbs low now you’re really talking about something special, especially when it comes to ketosis.
+Losing weight is only one of the many keto diet benefits.

 I don’t recommend eating beef jerky all day every day while you’re on your keto diet journey.
 But it does make a great mid day and late night snack if you need a little pick me up.
 Plus, there’s no need to sacrifice amazing taste either.
 Have you seen our variety of flavors?
 Get rid of the soda and pick up our Dr. Pepper Jerky or get things kickin with our Sriracha Lime Jerky.
 Of course, we carry a range of ¼ lb options and flavors for you to choose from.
 But if you’re planning on kicking off your Keto diet with a Keto Party you can always check out our whole muscle beef jerky platters and choose up to 8 flavors.